Jonathan D. Brit

 Overview

-Jonathan Brit is a trial lawyer with a focus in patent, trademark, copyright and trade secret litigation.
-As a partner based in Kirkland’s New York office, Jonathan represents clients in complex commercial and intellectual property disputes in federal and state courts and before the U.S. International Trade Commission.
-He has achieved numerous favorable outcomes for clients in high-profile cases at all stages of litigation, including multiple trial victories, successful dispositive motions, and early resolution of cases.
+Jonathan Brit is a trial lawyer whose practice includes high-stakes patent, trademark, copyright and trade secret litigation.
+As a partner based in Kirkland’s New York office, Jonathan represents clients in complex commercial and intellectual property disputes in federal and state courts nationwide and before the U.S. International Trade Commission.
+He has achieved numerous favorable outcomes for clients in high-profile, bet-the-company cases at all stages of litigation, including multiple trial victories, successful dispositive motions and early resolution of cases.
 His litigation experience includes jury and bench trials, ITC evidentiary hearings, Markman hearings, summary judgment proceedings, and all aspects of fact and expert discovery.
-His practice also extends into PTAB matters, counseling on IP and big data issues, and diligence in mergers and acquisitions.
-With a background in aerospace, electrical, and computer engineering, he is known for his deep understanding of the high-tech sector and ability to break down complex concepts.
-Multinational clients involved in IP disputes ranging across a broad spectrum of technologies—from computer hardware and software, video coding, and consumer products to automobiles, manufacturing equipment, and medical devices—rely on Jonathan’s extensive experience.
-Jonathan also represents clients in matters involving allegations of copyright and trademark infringement, trade secret misappropriation, false advertising, licensing, and contract issues.
-Jonathan has been recognized as a “Rising Star,” New York Super Lawyers by Thomson Reuters each year since 2018 and was recently recognized as one of the 40 Best LBGTQ+ Lawyers Under 40 by The LGBTQ+ Bar.
+His practice also extends into PTAB matters, false advertising and advising clients on intellectual property aspects of strategic commercial deals, including M&A transactions, licensing, private equity investments and contract issues.
+With a background in aerospace, electrical and computer engineering, he is known for his deep understanding of the high-tech sector and ability to break down complex concepts.
+Multinational clients involved in IP disputes ranging across a broad spectrum of technologies rely on Jonathan’s extensive experience and zealous advocacy.
+Jonathan has been recognized as a “Rising Star,” New York Super Lawyers by Thomson Reuters, each year since 2018 and as one of the 40 Best LBGTQ+ Lawyers Under 40 by The LGBTQ+ Bar.

-Jonathan also maintains an active pro bono practice.
-He routinely represents individuals in federal district and appellate courts in matters involving claims related to First Amendment violations, excessive force, discrimination and human rights.
-He has also represented individuals in various state proceedings seeking relief from conviction and sentencing, including in death penalty matters.
-Jonathan has also represented individuals in immigration matters before the Executive Office for Immigration Review (EOIR).
-Further, he is a mentor in his community to aspiring scientists, engineers, and lawyers of all ages; has served as the University of California Scholarship Committee Chair for the North Central Region of California since 2015; and is an active volunteer and mentor with the UCLA Samueli School of Engineering and Applied Science.
+Jonathan maintains a vibrant pro bono practice.
+He represents individuals in federal district and appellate courts in civil and human rights matters, including cases related to First Amendment violations, excessive force and discrimination.
+He also represents individuals in various state proceedings seeking relief from conviction and sentencing (including in death penalty matters) and in immigration proceedings before the Executive Office for Immigration Review (EOIR).
+He remains dedicated to efforts that expand access to justice and public interest impact litigation.
+For his work in enhancing the human dignity of others and delivering volunteer legal services to our nation’s poor and disadvantaged, Jonathan received the American Bar Association’s Pro Bono Publico Award in 2026.
+Further, Jonathan is deeply involved in the New York City community, serves on the Board of Directors for the New York Center for Children, and is a mentor to aspiring scientists, engineers and lawyers.
+He serves his alma mater as the University of California Scholarship Committee Chair for the North Central Region of California, a role he has held since 2015, and is an active volunteer and mentor with the UCLA Samueli School of Engineering and Applied Science.
+Jonathan is also involved in Kirkland’s inclusion efforts, serving on the leadership committee of the Firm’s Pride Affinity Group.

 Experience